This Isn’t Just About Star Wars: The 5 Worst Arguments Against Gender Diversity

 - The film will just be so well-written that nobody will want to criticize it.

-- The female characters in the film will be so well-written that nobody will want to criticize it.
+- The female characters in the film will be so well-written that nobody will want to criticize them.

 - The film will somehow justify the vast majority of its characters being men.

 None of these are valid arguments.

 The first two possibilities are easy to write off.
 Although the treatment of women in entertainment is certainly a worthwhile discussion, that can only happen if they’re widely represented in the first place.
 People often complain that the Bechdel Test doesn’t having any bearing on how well female characters are portrayed, but it’s not supposed to.
 The point of the test (two women who talk to each other about something other than a man, in case anyone doesn’t know) is that it looks for minimum amount of effort on the part of artists to include women.
 If a movie was presented with the opposite bias as the Star Wars casting, with only two main male roles and the rest of the speaking characters women, with no on-screen acknowledgement of the disparity, there’d be never-ending discussions about what sort of world was being presented and questions about what happened to the men in the movie’s universe, but the reverse seems acceptable—the same “default” discussed in the previous point.
 The fact that we don’t live in a world where such a test isn’t even necessary should be utterly embarrassing.

 The third interpretation is more implied than stated, but it’s the most pervasive reasoning of all.
 Writers trying to justify their bias will often argue that a unique perspective is required when writing a woman or that the script doesn’t call for a female character, but not only is that not true, it conveniently ignores another double standard.
 It’s really hard to come up with a reason that a male character in a film needs to be a man, and justifications for characters being women are generally lazy or sexist (girlfriends, mothers, characters who are pregnant).